FlashOnFire/tpudp/readme.md

 # TPUDP

-This project demonstrate the usage of udp sockets in java through a simple chat application.
+This project demonstrates the usage of UDP sockets in Java through a simple chat application.

 ## Functionalities

 - Create a server connection for each client on a dedicated port
 - Send and receive broadcast messages
 - Send and receive private messages
-- Create, Delete, join and leave chat rooms
+- Create, delete, join, and leave chat rooms
 - Send and receive messages in chat rooms
-- Disable user connection after a certain period of inactivity through a heartbeat mechanism
+- Disable user connections after a certain period of inactivity through a heartbeat mechanism

 ## Usage

 ### Requirements

-If you are using nix, you can simply `nix build` the project and get executables available in the `result/bin` folder.
+If you are using Nix, you can simply `nix build` the project and get executables available in the `result/bin` folder.

-Otherwise, you will just need java 23 and gradle installed on your machine.
+Otherwise, you will just need Java 23 and Gradle installed on your machine.

 ### Server